Canva Review — All the Pros and Cons

 And speaking of flexibility…

-A particularly useful feature of Canva is its ‘Magic Switch’ tool (formerly known as ‘Magic Resize’), which lets you repurpose existing designs for different platforms really easily.
+A particularly useful feature of Canva is its ‘Resize’ tool (formerly known as ‘Magic Switch’), which lets you repurpose existing designs for different platforms really easily.

 This tool lets you automatically reformat an existing design to suit different applications or social platforms.

-For example, you can use Magic Switch to turn a blog post banner into a Facebook post image or a YouTube video thumbnail just by clicking the appropriate option.
+For example, you can use the Resize option to turn a blog post banner into a Facebook post image or a YouTube video thumbnail, just by clicking the appropriate option.

 (How well this works will depend heavily on the source material, however — and expect to do some editing on the output!)